 In early November 2000, Dudley made his final television appearance on the BBC.
 During the emotionally-charged conversation, Dudley lamented: "I did get angry, but there's not much point in being angry.
 There's always this feeling: 'Why did it hit me?'
 And I can't make peace with it because I know I'm going to die from it."

 But at least, the world gave Dudley time to enjoy one last moment of happiness.
 On April 16th, 2001, the non-profit Music for All Seasons honored Dudley on his 66th --- and, as it turned out, his final --- birthday with a gala celebration at New York's immortal Carnegie Hall.
-Lauren Bacall, Chevy Chase, Christopher Cross, John Dankworth, Bo Derek, Jill Eikenberry, Eric Idle, Amy Irving, Dame Cleo Laine, Robert Mann (late of the Juilliard String Quartet), Mary Tyler Moore, Tony Randall, Ann Reinking and Barbara Walters were among the many artists and musicians who came together to toast his career and achievements.
+Lauren Bacall, Chevy Chase, Christopher Cross, John Dankworth, Bo Derek, Jill Eikenberry, Eric Idle, Amy Irving, Dame Cleo Laine, Robert Mann (founding first violinist of the Juilliard String Quartet), Mary Tyler Moore, Tony Randall, Ann Reinking and Barbara Walters were among the many artists and musicians who came together to toast his career and achievements.
 Julie Andrews and Michael Caine were the event co-chairs; and the proceeds from the event benefited Music for All Seasons, as well as the Dudley Moore Research Fund for PSP.

 Then, on June 15, 2001, Dudley Moore was placed in the Queen's Birthday Honours list, in recognition of his various contributions to the comedic, motion picture and classical and popular music fields.
 Dudley received the Royal Citation at a ceremony at Buckingham Palace the subsequent weekend.
 The occasion marked Dudley's final public appearance.

-One of the first hopes that we had when we created this website was that one day, we could ask Dudley Moore about his own personal memories of life on the Santa Claus: The Movie set.
+One of the first hopes that we had when we first created this website was that one day, we could ask Dudley Moore about his own personal memories of life on the Santa Claus: The Movie set.
 Well, that moment's gone now.
 So how did this beautiful flower of humanity become so humbled by the struggles of living?
 One answer may lie in the very moment of Dudley's birth.
 Realizing that her son had been born with a deformed left foot, his mother reacted to that by stating that this was no child of hers, and that she would rather drown him.
 Fortunately for the world at large, she did not.

 His greatest solace was making music, particularly, his first great musical love, that of playing the piano.
 It helped him to increase his ability to display a profound sense of humor.
-By 1962, Dudley, Peter Cook, Alan Bennett and Jonathan MIller had turned their satiric odyssey Beyond the Fringe into the top draw at the Edinburgh International Festival.
+By 1962, Dudley, Peter Cook, Alan Bennett and Jonathan Miller had turned their satiric odyssey Beyond the Fringe into the top draw at the Edinburgh International Festival.
 But shortly after making their American debut, the Fringe quartet amicably separated, leaving only Cook and Moore.
 Peter and Dudley would then go on to headline the BBC's hilarious Not Only, But Also, and parlay the partnership into six theatrical movies for the rest of the 1960's before Peter's excessive bouts with alcoholism forced Dudley to permanently sever the partnership.
 Dudley returned alone to the big screen in 1969, and did not appear on film again until 1978.

 His supporting role as the lecherous Stanley Tibbets in Colin Higgins' Hitchockian comedy-thriller Foul Play (1978) convinced Pink Panther creator Blake Edwards to cast Dudley alongside Julie Andrews (Mrs. Edwards) in 10 (1979), also starring Bo Derek.
 From there, it was on to several other light romantic comedies before he landed what would become his most famous role --- the lovable millionaire drunk in Arthur (1980), co-starring Liza Minnelli and Sir John Gielgud.
 Then, in 1983, the men who made Superman fly, Alexander and Ilya Salkind, approached Dudley with an incredible opportunity: that of making his first British-based film project in over 20 years.
 That project would, of course, become Santa Claus: The Movie.